skunkworks-africa/ken099-lunde/README.md

 ### What's Inside:

 - **Oracle Database SQL Projects:** Here, you'll find my exercises, examples, and projects related to Oracle Database SQL.
-From basic queries to complex database designs, it's a showcase of my journey in mastering SQL.
+From basic queries to complex database designs, it's a showcase of my journey in mastering SQL..

 - **ISC2 Study Materials:** This section includes my notes, summaries, and resources as I study for ISC2 certifications.
 It's a treasure trove of information for anyone interested in the world of cybersecurity.